minhdvo1703/Hackerrank/README.md

 # Python-Hackerrank
-Lists of Python Practice Problems on Hackerrank
+Including my Python and SQL Practice Problems (with solution) on Hackerrank